ashish-greycube/mma/README.md

 ### Payroll Interface

-To port data from Payroll System (3rd Party) to Journal Entry via Staging Doctype Payroll Interface
+Data pushed from Payroll System (3rd Party) to Journal Entry via Staging Doctype Payroll Interface

 From Payroll Interface the data is validated and pushed to JE (Draft)

+Workflow is set on Payroll Interface Pending > Approve / Reject

+On Approve the Payroll Interface will be submitted and the JE (draft) created

 ### Reports